j-berg-au/BOUNDLESS/content/Notes.sync-conflict-20250804-114219-4M4U7KZ.md

 - Gravity Well
 - Solar Gateway (Tier III), open a portal to the sun and shoot a sun laser in a line
 - Black Hole (Tier III)
+- Invoker Spell to trade a Scar for something super OP, like chainsaw man fox devil.
+No mana cost.
 ##### Miracles
 - Harmful or helpful spores for druid
 - Roots to restrain/slow/make difficult terrain